sailu1997/ETL_AI_Projects/README.md

 Data Analyst Agent PoC
   - This is an agent based solution for working with excel based data.
 The code files attached are a simple PoC.
+  - This also has a folder for backend showing the langgraph based implementation of the agent